H4PE0N/Competitive-Programming/README.md

 <pre>
-This project contains four different folders, they  all have a role in the Programming-Functions-Library.
+In the programming language C, there is not  a  lot  of pre-made functions.
+Therefor have I created  a  library of programming functions.
+This  is  super  useful  for people who does not program in C. They can program in a low-level programming language,  but  still  enjoy  the normal  functions  that  the   high-level   programming languages has.

 This project is made  for  GNU  makefiles.
-That means there  is somewhere a lot  of  source  files,  object  files  and binary files.
+That  means there is  somewhere  source  files,  object  files  and binary files.
 Where should they all be stored?

-The first folder contains  all  the  executable  files, that means those file that could run.
-The are stored in the Library-Binaries-Folder.
-There is the makefile also stored.

-The second folder contains images, logotypes  that  you as a user of the library would have  to  identify  that you have bought the project.
+Library-Binaries-Folder - This folder contains contains all the executable files, the  python  script  and  the makefile.
+When you are going to compile, here is  where you want to be located.

+Library-Sources-Folder - This  folder  contains  source files that builds up the library.
+It is  here  all  the code is written and your program is stored.
+If you want to use the functions in another program or just want to see how they are made, you will look in this folder.

-The third  folder  contains  object  files,  those  are created from the source files that are located  in  the other folder.
+Library-Objects-Folder - This  folder  contains  object files, those  are created from the  source  files.
 The object files are the reason why  the compile-time is so fast.
 Thanks to them and the makefile, you can  compile your program in milliseconds.

-The fourth and last folder contains source  files  that builds up the library.
-It is  there  all  the  code  is written and your program  is  stored.
-It  is  in  this folder that the functions is written, so if you want to use them in another program or just  want  to  see  how they are made, you will look there.
+Library-Images-Folder - This   folder   contains   some images/logotypes for  the  project.
+It  is  a  way  of telling people that you use this library.
 </pre>